adarsh/manifesto/README.md

 * Every Friday afternoon, the team should demo the product to whoever pays for it.
 That's accountability.
 * The term "Backlog" is extremely discouraging and should be avoided.
+* Marking time in "sprints" clearly tells the developers to "work at an unhealthy pace until you can't go on anymore".
+  Language is important.

 ### Writing and Maintaining Healthy Code